 Radiation is all around us and comes in different forms.
 Only rarely is it dangerous.
-Nuclear and other radioactive materials, or materials that produce radiation above the normal background rate, are generally well protected.
+Nuclear and other radioactive materials are generally well protected.

-However, the possibility that terrorists or other criminals might obtain nuclear or other radioactive materials for malicious use has become a real threat to global security and has become more acute due to advances in information technology, financial globalization and the increased use of such materials for lawful purposes.
+However, the possibility that criminals and terrorists could obtain nuclear or other radioactive materials for malicious use has become a real threat to global security.
+Clearly, the consequences could be catastrophic.

-Additionally, nuclear or radioactive materials are appearing with increasing frequency in organized and environmental crimes, such as illegal disposal schemes carried out for profit.
+Additionally, nuclear or radioactive materials are appearing with increasing frequency in organized and environmental crimes, such as illegal disposal schemes.

-Dangerous levels of radiation could easily spread from one country to the next.
-As such, the threats of nuclear or radioactive terrorism affect not just individual countries but entire regions.
-Moreover, such an event would have ramifications for national security and economic and political stability on a global level.
-Accordingly, the prevention of such incidents are a high priority.
+Dangerous levels of radiation could easily spread, affecting not just individual countries but entire regions.
+Any radiological or nuclear incident would have ramifications for national security and economic and political stability on a global level.

 Information is essential in order for INTERPOL and police services worldwide to tailor their operations to specific threats and to drive prevention programmes.